a2stuff/a2d/selector/README.md

 Loads the Loader - reads SELECTOR $600 bytes at $1C00, and jumps to $2000

-(Note that the first chunk of bytes that end up at $1C00 are obviously not used (the Bootstrap and the Quit Handler itself). dummy data is not known.
+(Note that the first chunk of bytes that end up at $1C00 are not used as that is the Bootstrap and the Quit Handler code; this is followed by padding.)

 open questions:
 * does the code from $0227 to $03FF get used? (loaded $1E27..$1FFF)